-FORMAL TEXT INFORMAL TEXT The relationship between television and cinema grew increasingly symbiotic in the 1980's as television companies invested heavily in feature film making.
-T.V. and the movies got more and more dependent on each other in the 1980's as T.V. companies put a lot of money into making movies.
+FORMAL TEXT INFORMAL TEXT television and cinema grew increasingly symbiotic in the T.V. and the movies got more and more dependent on each other in the 1980's as T.V. companies put a lot of money into making movies.